Reinforcement Learning and Machine ethics:a systematic review: Survey methodology

 \subsection{Search strategy}

 Our review on implementations in machine ethics focuses on RL, hence we mandated this terminology while querying the databases.
-Since RL is to be used towards machine ethics implementations, we used alternative search terms such as artificial morality \cite{Allen05}, machine morality and robot ethics \cite{Malle2016}, computational ethics \cite{anderson2006approach}, roboethics \cite{coeckelbergh2009personal}, artificial moral agents \cite{cervantes_artificial_2020}, and value alignment \cite{rodriguez2022instilling}.
+Since RL is to be used towards machine ethics implementations, we used alternative search terms based on seminal contributions in machine ethics, such as ``artificial morality'' \cite{Allen05,cervantes_artificial_2020}, ``machine morality'' and ``robot ethics'' \cite{Malle2016}, ``computational ethics'' \cite{anderson2006approach}, ``roboethics'' \cite{coeckelbergh2009personal}, ``artificial moral agents'' \cite{cervantes_artificial_2020}, ``moral agent'' \cite{tennant2023modeling}, ``value alignment'' \cite{rodriguez2022instilling}, ``normative reasoning'' \cite{kasenberg_norms_2018}, and ``ethical dilemma'' \cite{Abel2016ReinforcementLA}.
 These terms have been used interchangeably to communicate the embedding of ethical theories into machines/computers/artificial intelligence agents.
 We show the query used below:

-The query was used to search the following databases \ref{tab:databases}.
-In the right hand side column we give the number of `hits' from the query.
-Further filtering was performed on these `'hits.
+The query was used to search the following databases (Table \ref{tab:databases}).
+In the right-hand side column we give the number of `hits' from the query.
+Further filtering was performed on these `hits'.